 A Project is a place that stores all of the data for a single network design.
 This includes the input data you provide, as well as the design elements created when you run FOND.
 Although you can create multiple projects for the same location, you will only be able to have a single design within a project.

 When you log in to FOND and land on the project page, just click the big blue new project button and give your new project a meaningful name.
 That's it!

-Now we're going to upload the base data that FOND will generate the design upon.
-Take a look here later for some more information about input data and why it's important.
-For now, just know that FOND needs to be told which customers to serve, and where it can lay cables.
+Now we're going to obtain the base data that FOND will generate the design upon.
+FOND needs to be told which customers to serve, and where it can lay cables.
 We use input data to tell it that.

 Creating a Design